Noordoewer to Rosh Pinah

-This route starts at the Vioolsdrift/Noordoewer border post between South Africa and Namibia.
-Shortly after crossing the border into Namibia, take a left turn (2.4km) at the Engen garage and follow the meandering Jan Haak road along the Orange River for about 160km to Rosh Pinah.
+The Route starts at the Vioolsdrift/Noordoewer border post between South Africa and Namibia.
+Shortly after crossing the border into Namibia you take the left turn (2.4km) at the Engen garage.
+From here you follow what is known as the ‘Jan Haak’ road.

-The Geology of the Lorelei Copper Mine:
+The geology of the Lorelei Copper Mine:

 The Lorelei Copper Mine exhibits typical Porphyry copper deposits.
 As hot igneous stock intrudes into the rock already present, it encounters underground water.
 The stock heats this water, which begins to move in large circular paths.
 As the water moves downward, it becomes hotter and leaches copper and other metals from the different rocks it encounters.
 As the metal-rich water moves back upward, it cools and changes its chemistry, so that chalcopyrite and other ore minerals are precipitated along the edge of the stock.
 The immediate sources of the metals are the rocks surrounding the igneous stock, the circulating groundwater is the transporting mechanism, and the cooling and changing composition of the groundwater is the precipitation mechanism.